‘Bronny Got Robbed !’: Bronny James’ Absence from the Lakers’ Starting Lineup Lands JJ Redick Under Fire

 Other people agreed with the sentiments that LeBron’s eldest son was not ready to play as a starter yet.
 “Bronny be 6th man while he gets used to actual NBA game speed and when his pops retire they cut him,” wrote one fan while another said, “come on now he may have got a decent check for a second round pick, but it ain’t good enough to start with your daddy.”

-During the 23-24 season, Bronny played as a guard during his freshman year for the University of Southern California.
+During the 23-24 season, Bronny played as a guard in his freshman year for the University of Southern California.
 There he started six games out of the 25 that he played, scored 41 field goals, 16 three-pointers, 23 free throws and a total of 71 rebounds.
 As for percentage per game he got 36.6 percent in field goals, 26.7 percent in three-point field goals, and 67.6 percent in free throws.

 His father, on the other hand, attended St. Vincent-St. Mary High School from 1999-2003.
 During his freshman year there, he averaged 18 points per game and 6.2 rebounds per game, in addition to 51.6 percent in field goal shooting, 32.3 percent in three-point shooting, and 79.7 percent in free throws.